sebastianczech/k8s-oci/README.md

 Moreover there were prepared:
 * Python application, which can be deployed in created K8s cluster
-* GitHub Actions to automate build process
+* GitHub Actions to automate build process and push image to Docker Hub
 * Helm charts used to deployed application

 For future there are plans to extend repository by adding:
-* Extended pipeline with automated tests
+* Extended existing pipeline for application by adding:
+  * Automated tests in continuous integration
+  * Continuous deployment after finishing build and push image to Docker Hub
-* Add GitHub Actions to configure infrastructure
+* Add new GitHub Action to configure infrastructure
-* Integration with AWS services
+* Integration of existing application with AWS services
+* Alternative to Terraform code to configure infrastructure using Pulumi
+* Alternative to Helm code to deploy application using Kustomize

 ## Overall design